LiquidGalaxyLAB/lg-retro-gaming/README.md

 node -v
 ```

-3. The output should look someting like `v14.17.5`, if this is not the case use the following link for tips on how to install it:
+3. The output should look something like `v14.17.5`, if this is not the case use the following link for tips on how to install it:
    [How To Install Node.js on Ubuntu 16.04](https://tecadmin.net/install-latest-nodejs-npm-on-ubuntu/)
 4. After Node.js is installed, Install pm2 on master machine.
 Run command: